backupbrew/switchbrew/Sockets services.md

 ## GetResourceStatistics

-Takes a total of 0x10-bytes of input, a PID, a type-0x22 output buffer, and returns a total of 8-bytes of output.
+Takes a total of 8-bytes of input, a PID, a type-0x22 output buffer, and returns a total of 8-bytes of output.

+\[4.0.0+\] Now takes an additional 8-bytes of input.

 \[7.0.0+\] Now takes an additional type-0x21 input buffer.